gokimkh123/Cold_Item_FlowCF/README.md

 Prerequisites
 Docker & Docker Compose

-NVIDIA GPU Driver & NVIDIA Container Toolkit

 Quick Start
-Build and run the container using docker-compose.
+Build and run the container using docker compose.
 This handles port forwarding (6006) and volume mounting automatically.

 ```Bash
 # 1. Build and start the container in background